swiss-territorial-data-lab/proj-sda/README.md

 Below, the description of input data used for this project.

-- images: [_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html) is an annual dataset of aerial images of Switzerland.
-Only RGB images are used, from 1999 to current.
-It includes [_SWISSIMAGE 10 cm_](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html), _SWISSIMAGE 25 cm_ and _SWISSIMAGE 50 cm_.
+- images: [_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://developers.planet.com/docs/planetschool/xyz-tiles-and-slippy-maps/) connector.
-- ground truth: labels vectorized by domain experts, available on S3/proj-sda/data/ground_truth.
+- ground truth: labels vectorized by the domain experts, available on S3/proj-sda/data/ground_truth/.
+- layers: list of vector layers provided by the domain experts to be spatially intersect with the results to either excluded or to add intersection information in the final attribute table, available on S3/proj-sda/data/layers/.
+- category_ids.json: categories attributed to the detections, available on S3/proj-sda/data/.

 ## Scripts

 The `proj-sda` repository contains scripts to prepare and post-process the data and results:

 1. `prepare_data.py`: format labels and produce tiles to be processed in the OD
-2. `rgb_to_greyscale.py`: convert RGB images to  greyscale images
+2. `rgb_to_greyscale.py`: convert RGB images to greyscale images (optional)
+3. `match_colour.py`: normalise the colour histogram to the one of a reference image (optional).
+It can be used for instance after the colourisation of greyscale images to match the RGB images colours.
-3. `results_analysis.py`: plot some parameters of the detections to help understand the results
+4. `results_analysis.py`: plot some parameters of the detections to help understand the results (optional)
-4. `merge_detection.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area)
+5. `merge_detection.py`: merge adjacent detections cut by tiles into a single detection and attribute the class (the class of the maximum area)
-5. `filter_results.py`: filter results according to given layers and add new attributes to the layer if a detection is overlaps an area of interest.
+6. `filter_results.py`: filter results according to given layers and add new attributes to the layer if a detection is overlaps an area of interest.
 Other information such as score, elevation, slope are also displayed.
-6. `merge_years.py`: merge all the detection layers obtained during inference by year.
+7. `merge_years.py`: merge all the detection layers obtained during inference by year.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.